Qatar Museums: Qatar Argentina and Chile 2025

 The Qatar Argentina Chile YOC was officially inaugurated in April 2025 at the National Museum of Qatar, led by HE Sheikha Al Mayassa bint Hamad Al Thani, the chairperson of QM.
-The inauguration also saw the beginning of the museum's "Latino Americano | Modern and Contemporary Art from the Malba and Eduardo Costantini Collections" exhibition, which will run until July 2025.
+The inauguration also saw the beginning of the museum's "Latino Americano | Modern and Contemporary Art from the Malba and Eduardo Costantini Collections" exhibition, which ran until July 2025.
 The exhibition features over 160 artworks by South American artists and was curated by Issa Al Shirawi and María Amalia García.